 Finnix is a bootable CD (Live-CD), aimed for system administrators, focussing on mounting and manipulating hard drives and partitions, monitoring networks, rebuilding boot records, installing other operating systems, and much more.
 And above all, Finnix is small; currently the entire distribution is over 300MiB.

-Gibraltar is a project that tries to produce a router and firewall package directly bootable from CD-ROM (it can be installed on hardisk too, however).
-There is both a commercial version (with a proprietary web interface) and a free version.
-More information available at http://www.gibraltar.at/.
+Gibraltar was a project that tried to produce a router and firewall package directly bootable from CD-ROM (it can be installed on hardisk too, however).
+There were both commercial (with a proprietary web interface) and free versions.

 grml is a bootable CD (Live-CD) originally based on Knoppix and nowadays based on Debian. grml includes a collection of GNU/Linux software especially for system administrators and users of texttools. grml provides automatic hardware detection.
 You can use grml (for example) as a rescue system, for analyzing systems/networks or as a working environment.
 It is not necessary to install anything to a harddisk; you don't even need a harddisk to run it.
 Due to on-the-fly decompression grml includes about 2.1GB of software and documentation on the CD.
 You don't have to pay anything to use grml because it is free software!